Volkswagen Tiguan: China

 The third-generation Tiguan is marketed as the Tiguan L Pro in China.
 Compared to the global model, the Tiguan L Pro has a longer wheelbase and body length.
 It is sold alongside the previous generation Tiguan L.

+The MIIT released photos of the Tiguan L ePro on February 6, 2026.
+On February 7, Volkswagen unveiled exterior images of the vehicle online the same day.
+For powertrains, the Tiguan L PRO comes standard with the 1.5-litre mild hybrid turbocharged four cylinder unit for the 300TSI and the 2.0-litre turbocharged four cylinder for the Tiguan R-Line.
+Both options are paired to the 7 speed DSG as standard.